deepakbackuply/softaculous_api/README.md

 - Returns success status in JSON format

 ## Usage
-Upload `install.php` on your server and call via:
+Upload `install.md` on your server and call via CuRL